When It’s Time To Travel Again.

 You can either remain on Highway 101 north toward Atascadero and Paso Robles, an incredible California wine and food destination; or take Pacific Coast Highway 1 north toward the quintessential coastal towns of Morro Bay, Cayucos, Cambria, and San Simeon – with a stop at the unique town of Harmony, known for its population of 18, before heading to Big Sur.

 Tips: We recommend spending one or two nights in the San Luis Obispo area or Paso Robles, and another night or two in one of the coastal towns.
-Did you know…the only place on California’s coastline where you can drive your vehicle on the beach is here at Oceano Dunes State Vehicular Recreation Area.
+Among many things to do, you can visit the Woodland Auto Display – filled with unique artifacts from the world of automobile history and racing.

 You can also access this region through the San Luis Obispo County Regional Airport (SBP).
 Fly direct from airports including Los Angeles (LAX), San Francisco (SFO), Phoenix (PHX), Seattle (SEA), and Denver (DEN).